Lou Henry Hoover: Management of the White House

-Hoover oversaw refurbishing of the White House, importing art and furniture to decorate the building while also cataloguing the existing furnishings.
+During her time as first lady, Hoover oversaw refurbishing of the White House, importing art and furniture to decorate the building.
 She worked in conjunction with a committee that had been formed in the previous administration to decorate the White House, though she sometimes declined to consult them and made her own changes.
-She catalogued the historical furniture of the White House, and she had a movie projector installed.
-Her refurbishing included the reconstruction of the studies of Abraham Lincoln and James Monroe, which would later be converted into the Lincoln Bedroom and the Treaty Room, respectively.
-She also played a critical role in designing and overseeing the construction of a rustic presidential retreat at Rapidan Camp in Madison County, Virginia.
-After the location was chosen, the Hoovers discovered the poverty in the area and included the construction of a school building to their project.
-They undertook another philanthropic construction project in 1930 to build a Quaker Meeting House in Washington D.C.
+She hired her own assistant at personal expense to catalogue what already existed in the White House, creating the first full compilation for the history of the White House's furnishings.
+Her refurbishments included the reconstruction of the studies of Abraham Lincoln and James Monroe, which would later be converted into the Lincoln Bedroom and the Treaty Room, respectively.
+She also had a movie projector installed in the White House.
+Hoover's many projects meant that she frequently held meetings of her own in the White House, and she had bedrooms converted into sitting rooms so she and the president could both see several people each day.

+Hoover played a critical role in designing and overseeing the construction of a rustic presidential retreat at Rapidan Camp in Madison County, Virginia.
+After the location was chosen, the Hoovers discovered the poverty in the area and added the construction of a school building to their project.
+Once Rapidan Camp was established as a second presidential home, the Hoovers stayed there each weekend.
+Hoover often practiced horseback riding while at the camp, where she often outpaced the military horsemen that accompanied her.
+The Hoovers undertook another philanthropic construction project in 1930 to build a Quaker Meeting House in Washington D.C.